mobiletoly/urlsome/README.md

 }
 ```

-This is boring, since you have to add up that `.toString()` call all the time.
-Just create
+This is boring since you have to append `.toString()` call all the time.
+So just create
 a few extension functions instead, e.g.

 ```kotlin